I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdftimer/nf-wdftimer-wdftimerstart.md

 <p>A bug check occurs if the driver supplies an invalid object handle.</p>

 ## -remarks
 <p>After a driver calls <b>WdfTimerStart</b>, the framework calls the driver's <a href="wdf.evttimerfunc">EvtTimerFunc</a> callback function when the time that is specified for the <i>DueTime</i> parameter elapses.
-After this first call, the framework calls the callback function each time that the time period that is specified by the <b>Period</b> member of the driver's <a href="https://msdn.microsoft.com/library/windows/hardware/ff552519">WDF_TIMER_CONFIG</a> structure elapses. </p>
+After this first call, the framework calls the callback function each time that the time period that is specified by the <b>Period</b> member of the driver's <a href="..\wdftimer\ns-wdftimer--wdf-timer-config.md">WDF_TIMER_CONFIG</a> structure elapses. </p>

 <p>The expiration of the timer ultimately depends on the granularity of the system clock.
 The value specified for <i>DueTime</i> guarantees that the framework calls the driver's <a href="wdf.evttimerfunc">EvtTimerFunc</a> callback function on or after the given <i>DueTime</i>.
 However, <b>WdfTimerStart</b> cannot override the granularity of the system clock, whatever the value specified for <i>DueTime</i>. </p>

 <p>When a driver calls <b>WdfTimerStart</b>, its timer object is added to the system's queue of timer objects.
 If the timer is not a periodic timer, the system removes the timer object from the queue after the timer's "due time" has elapsed.
-If the timer is a periodic timer, the timer object remains in the queue until the driver calls <a href="https://msdn.microsoft.com/library/windows/hardware/ff550056">WdfTimerStop</a>.</p>
+If the timer is a periodic timer, the timer object remains in the queue until the driver calls <a href="..\wdftimer\nf-wdftimer-wdftimerstop.md">WdfTimerStop</a>.</p>

 <p>A driver might call <b>WdfTimerStart</b> from its <a href="wdf.evttimerfunc">EvtTimerFunc</a> callback function in order to restart a non-periodic timer after it expires.</p>

 <p><b>WdfTimerStart</b> returns <b>TRUE</b> if the driver has previously called <b>WdfTimerStart</b> and the timer object is still in the system's queue because the time period has not elapsed (or because it is a periodic timer).
 Before <b>WdfTimerStart</b> returns <b>TRUE</b>, the operating system resets the time period to the value that the driver specified in the new call to <b>WdfTimerStart</b>.
 The framework calls the <a href="wdf.evttimerfunc">EvtTimerFunc</a> callback function only after the new time period elapses.</p>

-<p>To stop the timer's clock, the driver can call <a href="https://msdn.microsoft.com/library/windows/hardware/ff550056">WdfTimerStop</a>.</p>

-<p>For more information about framework timer objects, see <a href="wdf.using_timers">Using Timers</a>.</p>

-<p>The following code example starts a timer.
-The framework will call the timer's <a href="wdf.evttimerfunc">EvtTimerFunc</a> callback function after 10 milliseconds. </p>

-<p>After a driver calls <b>WdfTimerStart</b>, the framework calls the driver's <a href="wdf.evttimerfunc">EvtTimerFunc</a> callback function when the time that is specified for the <i>DueTime</i> parameter elapses.
-After this first call, the framework calls the callback function each time that the time period that is specified by the <b>Period</b> member of the driver's <a href="https://msdn.microsoft.com/library/windows/hardware/ff552519">WDF_TIMER_CONFIG</a> structure elapses. </p>

-<p>The expiration of the timer ultimately depends on the granularity of the system clock.
-The value specified for <i>DueTime</i> guarantees that the framework calls the driver's <a href="wdf.evttimerfunc">EvtTimerFunc</a> callback function on or after the given <i>DueTime</i>.
-However, <b>WdfTimerStart</b> cannot override the granularity of the system clock, whatever the value specified for <i>DueTime</i>. </p>

-<p>When a driver calls <b>WdfTimerStart</b>, its timer object is added to the system's queue of timer objects.
-If the timer is not a periodic timer, the system removes the timer object from the queue after the timer's "due time" has elapsed.
-If the timer is a periodic timer, the timer object remains in the queue until the driver calls <a href="https://msdn.microsoft.com/library/windows/hardware/ff550056">WdfTimerStop</a>.</p>

-<p>A driver might call <b>WdfTimerStart</b> from its <a href="wdf.evttimerfunc">EvtTimerFunc</a> callback function in order to restart a non-periodic timer after it expires.</p>

-<p><b>WdfTimerStart</b> returns <b>TRUE</b> if the driver has previously called <b>WdfTimerStart</b> and the timer object is still in the system's queue because the time period has not elapsed (or because it is a periodic timer).
-Before <b>WdfTimerStart</b> returns <b>TRUE</b>, the operating system resets the time period to the value that the driver specified in the new call to <b>WdfTimerStart</b>.
-The framework calls the <a href="wdf.evttimerfunc">EvtTimerFunc</a> callback function only after the new time period elapses.</p>

-<p>To stop the timer's clock, the driver can call <a href="https://msdn.microsoft.com/library/windows/hardware/ff550056">WdfTimerStop</a>.</p>
+<p>To stop the timer's clock, the driver can call <a href="..\wdftimer\nf-wdftimer-wdftimerstop.md">WdfTimerStop</a>.</p>

 <p>For more information about framework timer objects, see <a href="wdf.using_timers">Using Timers</a>.</p>